 6 When they arrived, Samuel saw Eliab and thought, "Surely the LORD's anointed stands here before the LORD."

 7 But the LORD said to Samuel, "Do not consider his appearance or his height, for I have rejected him.
 The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart."

 "Through the eye, they must always believe a lie who see with and not through the eye" - Michael Card

 We are stuck with the outward appearance of things.
 We can only see what we see.
 It takes wisdom and time to see beyond the surface.
 It takes wisdom and time to see what God sees.

 That's what Samuel needed to learn.
 He needed to see what God saw.
 He needed to slow down and seek God's heart for the people in front of him.
 It is interesting that after Samuel makes the first mistake he changes his sight.
 He begins to see through the eye not just with the eye.
 So much does he change his view that he gets through ALL the Jesse's kids and has the faith to ask if there are any others that are missing from the party.

-Jesse's response: "Well yeah, there is the youngest, but you don't want him, he's just a kid that takes care of our sheep.
-He's no one special, his name is David."
+Jesse's response: "Well yeah, there is the youngest, David, but you don't want him, he's just a kid that takes care of sheep.
+He's not special."